ovh/docs/pages/platform/kubernetes-k8s/deploying-gpu-application/guide.en-gb.md

 ---
-title: Deploying a GPU application on OVHcloud Managed Kubernetes
+title: Deploying a GPU application on OVHcloud Managed Kubernetes Service
 slug: deploying-gpu-application
 excerpt: 'Find out how to deploy a GPU application on OVHcloud Managed Kubernetes'
 section: Tutorials